kids-first/kf-ingest-package-demo/README.md

 Run a test ingest package

+## Python Noe

+Make sure that you are running *at least* python v3.6 or greater.

 ## Instal the ingest library and the ingest package repo

 ### Setup virtual environment (optional but recommended)